RedFoxAU/ipriot-car-park-prj/carpark-guide.md

    return random.choice(self.car_park.plates)
 ```

 **Additional evidencing:**
-After you have implemented the required code, commit your changes to the local repository and add a tag so your lecturer can find it:
+After you have implemented the required code, commit your changes to the local repository and add a tag so your lecturer can find it: ✅ s

    ```bash
    git add .